 Is your copy convincing?
 Your product description needs to persuade shoppers that they need that product and that they should buy it from you.
 Don’t make it overcomplicated and long-winded, but ensure it covers all the key points and details that might push shoppers to convert.

-You should update your product photos as well — include multiple high-quality images that show the products from all angles.
+You should update your product photos and include multiple high-quality images that show the products from all angles.
 If you can film product videos, even better.
 Online shoppers can’t view items in real life, so your product page has to do as much as possible to make up for that.

 Abandoned cart emails